 Dates for Seven Principles of Marriage Workshop

-Join us for Seven Principles of Making Marriage Work presented by Heather Sund, MS, LMFT and Kerry McCarter, BSN, RN, MSW, LSWAIC.
+Join us for Seven Principles of Making Marriage Work presented by Kerry McCarter, BSN, RN, MSW, LSWAIC and Anna H. Anderson MS, M Ed., LMFT.
 This workshop is based on the internationally acclaimed research of Dr. John Gottman as presented in his New York Times bestselling book — The Seven Principles for Making Marriage Work.
 You and your partner will develop new tools to deepen your love and strengthen skills to increase your connection.

 Join us to renew and strengthen your relationship.
 Utilizing well-researched strategies that can help you stop arguing, learn how to problem solve and communicate genuinely.
 You’ll feel more connected and better equipped to face challenges.
 We all need acceptance, belonging, comfort and safety with our spouse or life-long partner.
 You can improve, strengthen, heal and transform your relationship from wherever it is right now using the tools and information you will gain.

 Here is what leading researchers on marriage have said: